alexandergerber/courses-tsa/chapter4.md

 All later observed data form the test set because we use those to test the forecasting performance.

 `@instructions`
-- Create a training data set containing all observations of `con_supply2010` until the April 2018 and assign it to the variable `train`.
+- Create a training data set containing all observations of `con_supply2010` until April 2018 and assign it to the variable `train`.
 - Create a test data set containing the remaining data and assign it to the variable `test`.
 - Note: `train` and `test` will be for the rest of this chapter in your working environment.